aselshall/pr/README.md

 - Incomplete Grades: Only in exceptional circumstances
 - Drop Deadlines: Refer to the [academic calendar](https://www.fgcu.edu/academics/academiccalendar/)

-## Program Learning Outcomes
-The learning outcomes for the Master of Science in Engineering (MSE) Program are as follows.

-### Content/Discipline Knowledge and Skills (DK) – MSE graduates will be able to:
-1. Apply higher-level math, science, and engineering skills to research and/or design engineering systems, components, or processes to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability.
-2. Understand the professional and ethical responsibilities associated with engineering practice and engineering research.
-3. Use the techniques, skills, and modern engineering tools necessary for engineering practice and engineering research.

-Content/discipline knowledge and skills are assessed at the program level using appropriate coursework including examinations, assignments, and presentations.

-### Communication Skills (CS) – MSE graduates will be able to:
-1. Organize and relate ideas coherently in written, oral, and graphic form.
-2. Develop and present consistent arguments to diverse audiences.

-Communication skills are assessed at the University, College, and Program levels through oral and written presentations, project reports, and other assignments throughout the curriculum.

-### Critical Thinking Skills (CT) – MSE graduates will be able to:
-1. Identify problems and the relevant information needed to solve them.
-2. Analyze and synthesize information and draw reasoned inferences.
-3. Formulate and evaluate appropriate problem-solving strategies.

-Critical thinking skills are assessed at the University, College, and Program levels through oral and written presentations, project reports, exams, and other assignments throughout the curriculum.

 ## University Policies

 ### Core Syllabus Policies